Coreoperca herzi: Biology

 The species Coreoperca Herzi is found only in South Korean fresh waters, mostly in the rivers.
 The species is very common, so they exist in almost every rivers in Korea.
 At first, the species did not live on the eastern side of the Paektu Mountains, only on the western side.
 However, the species were moved artificially in order to flourish also in the waters of west Korea.
-It can be considered as disturbing species, but its effects are minimal.
+It can be considered as invasive species in introduced areas, especially in Ōyodo River system in Japan where native species such as Pseudogobio esocinus are threatened by this species.
 They usually habit between the rocks and pebbles which they can breed on.

 Physical characteristics

 The fish's body is flat to the side, and is high vertically, which is pyramid-shaped.
 Its body length is from 15 to 20 centimeters(6~8 inches).
 It has a relatively bigger head compared to its body, and has eyes on the top of its head.
 Its mouth is big and sharp at the end, and its upper chin is slightly longer than the lower one.
 The fins on the back has a long, round end, and the tail has a round edge.

 It has a greenish-brown background color, and it becomes darker from the abdomen to its tail.
 It has black dotted stripes throughout the whole body, and the other parts are covered with white dots.
 Also, it has a sharp, turquoise pattern on the back end of the operculum of its gills.
 Its color and the brightness changes by the environment, mood and the surrounding light.
 The shape is similar to a leopard mandarin fish, so people in Korea also call it as a 'mini mandarin fish'.